BradyQuack/Optimizing-Oil-Well-Profit/README.md

 # Optimizing Oil Well Profit
 View project: [Optimizing Oil Well Profit](https://github.com/BradyQuack/Optimizing-Oil-Well-Profit/blob/main/Project9.ipynb)
 ## Project Overview:
+This project tackles the challenge of maximizing profitability in oil well development by strategically selecting the most promising region for drilling.
+Leveraging synthetic geological exploration datasets from three regions, the project uses linear regression models to predict oil reserve volumes and bootstrapping techniques to assess profit distributions and associated risks.
 ## Data Description:
 Geological exploration data for the three regions are stored in files: